 Easter Felt Craft Learn to Sew Project

 This easy Easter felt craft is a cute way to teach your children to sew.
 I remember as a child sitting with my Nana as she taught me how to sew buttons onto a washcloth.
 She then went on to teach how to take in the waist of pants, create fun little projects, and even knit.
-She was one of the Nana’s who’s cookie tin was actually full of sewing supplies, and that was perfectly fine with me!
+She was one of the Nana’s whose cookie tin was actually full of sewing supplies, and that was perfectly fine with me!
 I loved sitting next to her learning how to create things with my hands.
 By the time I was a teenager she bought me a sewing machine which, however having kids of my own has brought out my love of sewing by hand.

 I still love pulling out a needle and thread for small projects like this, as my daughter sits next to me looking on, just as I did at her age.
 She really enjoyed making this Easter Felt Craft called Sleepy Bunny and is already thinking of all the other stuffed felt projects we can make together.

 I hope this craft draws out the same enthusiasm for your children!